fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/message-queue-trigger-kind-keda.md

 4. The function consumes the message and puts the response in response topic and errors in error topic as may be applicable.

 # Usage

-Now, there are two kinds of message queue triggers:

-1. fission
-2. keda

-Message queue trigger kind can be specified using "mqtkind" flag.
-By default, "mqtkind" is set to "fission" which creates regular [message queue trigger](https://docs.fission.io/docs/triggers/message-queue-trigger/).
-To create message queue trigger of kind keda one must specify "mqtkind=keda".

 When you a create message queue trigger of kind keda, it creates a [ScaledObject and a TriggerAuthentication](https://keda.sh/docs/1.5/concepts/#custom-resources-crd).
 The ScaledObjects represent the desired mapping between an event source (e.g. Apache Kafka) and the Kubernetes deployment.
 A ScaledObject may also reference a TriggerAuthentication which contains the authentication configuration or secrets to monitor the event source.
 For successful creation of these objects, user should specify the following fields while creating a message queue trigger.